Superior Court of California - County of Orange

 Drop Box Information:

-Drop boxes or door slots are located at each of the courthouses below, with 24/7 access, for cases that are exempt from mandatory eFiling.
+Drop boxes or door slots are located at each of the courthouses below, with 24/7 access.
 Properly completed documents along with the fees for filing (if any) placed in these drop boxes before 4:00pm on an open court day will be considered received on the same date.

-You can go to any of the courts below to for procedural assistance between the hours of 8:00am and 4:00pm, and at the Civil Complex Center between the hours of 8:00am and 4:00pm, Monday through Friday; however, you must eFile your civil case and associated documents unless your case is exempt from mandatory eFiling.
-The amount of your lawsuit as well as the "venue" determines the proper courthouse.
-Please see the chart below to determine which courthouse you need to put on your document for the proper venue before you eFile your documents.
+You can go to any of the courts below for procedural assistance between the hours of 8:00am and 4:00pm, and at the Civil Complex Center between the hours of 8:00am and 4:00pm, Monday through Friday.
+The amount of your lawsuit as well as the "venue" determines the proper court.
+Please see the chart below to determine which court you need to put on your document for the proper venue before you file your documents.
+Recorded general information is available at the phone numbers listed below.
+However, due to fiscal constraints, no call agents are available by phone.

 Limited Civil Justice Centers (actions $25,000 and under)